How to STLink Ninebot Max G30 Gen 2 AT32 ESC – Fixes Bricked or Updated Controllers

 Accessing The Pins

-Remove the black shell from the ESC, and take the outer clips off first in order to slide the shell out from under the upper lip.
+Remove the black shell from the ESC, and take the outer clips off first to slide the shell out from under the upper lip.

 4 clips hold the shell on.